mullervg/ggs-esp32-mqtt-bridge/README.md

 | Notify | `0000ff01-0000-1000-8000-00805f9b34fb` |
 | Write | `0000ff02-0000-1000-8000-00805f9b34fb` |

 Small commands can be sent as raw JSON.
-Large messages use a binary `AA AA` frame format that chunks and reassembles JSON payloads.
+Larger payloads use a binary `AA AA` frame format that chunks and reassembles JSON messages.

-The ESP32 firmware intentionally controls devices by reading the full `configFile`, modifying only the required fields, sending the full config back with `setConfigFile`, then verifying the result.
-This is more reliable than direct commands such as `setFan`, which may acknowledge but not apply correctly depending on firmware behavior.
+The firmware primarily uses granular `setConfigField` operations to update only the required configuration fields while preserving the remaining controller state.

+The bridge maintains a synchronized local state model derived from:

+- BLE notifications
+- `getDevSta` responses
+- configuration snapshots
+- MQTT command acknowledgements

+After configuration writes, the firmware verifies the applied device state before publishing updates to MQTT and Home Assistant.

+This architecture:

+- reduces BLE traffic
+- lowers the risk of configuration corruption
+- improves state consistency
+- avoids unnecessary full-config rewrites
+- improves compatibility across firmware variants

+Large configuration payloads may still use full `configFile` synchronization internally when required by specific firmware behaviors or recovery flows.

+---

 ## Setup